 Council weed control programs

 Council is the local control authority for the Biosecurity Act 2015 (the Act) for the enforcement of declared weeds.
-Council inspects properties in the Eurobodalla Shire for biosecurity matter (weeds) as part of its inspection program.
-These routine inspections occur on private and public lands.
+We inspect properties in the Eurobodalla for biosecurity matter (weeds) as part of our inspection program.
+We carry out these routine inspections on private and public land.

-The Act, Biosecurity Regulations 2017, and South East Regional Strategic Weed Management Plan (SERWMP) outline most weed enforcement obligations.
+The Act, Biosecurity Regulations 2017 (Regulations), and South East Regional Strategic Weed Management Plan (SERWMP) outline most weed enforcement obligations.
 Council also carries out several weed control programs under the Act for significant weeds in the Eurobodalla.
 The programs on this page explain the control requirements for these plants.

-In the SERWMP, some plants such as African love grass are not 'priority weeds' at a regional scale, but they are of high concern in the Eurobodalla.
-Council's weed control programs bridge this gap.
-The programs ensure that landholders manage these threatening weeds in the correct way.
+In the SERWMP, some plants such as African love grass are not 'priority weeds' at a regional scale, but they're of high concern in the Eurobodalla.
+Our weed control programs bridge this gap.
+The programs ensure that landholders manage these threatening weeds in the right way.
 Landholders must follow these programs to make sure they are meeting their biosecurity requirements.

 Inspection program

-Council's Biosecurity (weeds) Team inspects public and private land in an effort to detect new weed incursions that could be detrimental to agriculture and biodiversity.
+Our Biosecurity (weeds) Team inspects public and private land to detect new weed incursions that could be detrimental to agriculture and biodiversity.

 All properties that have a history of serious declared weeds can expect an annual inspection to ensure these weeds are under control.
-The weeds Council inspects, include:
+The weeds we inspect include:

 • St John’s wort